-With over 2 billion users and 100 billion messages exchanged every day, WhatsApp is the most popular messaging app in the world.
-While its ease of use for user to user messaging and ability to have conversations with businesses have contributed immensely to its popularity, WhatApp has recently faced flak for the rise in the number of businesses spamming users with promotional messages.
+With over 2 billion users and 100 billion messages exchanged daily, WhatsApp is the most popular messaging app in the world.
+While its ease of use for user-to-user messaging and ability to have conversations with businesses have contributed immensely to its popularity, WhatsApp has recently faced flak for the rise in the number of companies spamming users with promotional messages.

 Brands can avoid this issue by building in-app chat.
-Context-rich in-app chat means that a company’s important updates, news, and announcements won’t be lost in a messaging inbox overflowing with spam.
+Context-rich in-app chat means that a company's important updates, news, and announcements won't be lost in a messaging inbox overflowing with spam.
 In-app chat also provides a lifelike messaging experience while giving brands responsible control of user data.
-This is important because messaging for businesses can very well become an important part of the foundation upon which a brand is built.
-Indeed, a Meta spokesperson recently commented that “Messaging is the new way to get business done, better than an e-mail or phone call.”
+This is important because messaging for businesses can become an essential part of the foundation upon which a brand is built.
+"Messaging is the new way to get business done, better than an e-mail or phone call," said a Meta spokesperson.

-That’s why, in this blog, we’ll find out how to build a WhatsApp messenger clone in React.
-For this project, we’ll use Sendbird UIKit for React.
+That's why, in this blog, we'll find out how to build a WhatsApp messenger clone in React.
+For this project, we'll use Sendbird React UIKit.
 Sendbird UIKit enables developers to build a tailored chat experience with highly customizable UI components.
 In this blog, we will understand how the components provided by UIKit make up each aspect of our custom integration to achieve our goal – building a WhatsApp messenger clone in React.

 By the end of this blog, this is what you will have built for desktop: